 A group of students from Unitec’s Canine Behaviour and Training programme have shown it is possible to teach dogs – and their handlers – new tricks.

 The New Zealand Certificate in Animal Management (Canine Behaviour and Training) is a one-year full time course and normally the students would bring their dogs to Unitec’s Mt Albert campus twice a week for practical training.
-But with the country in COVID-19 lockdown, the dogs and their students have had to move their learning online.
+But with the country in lockdown, the dogs and their students have had to move their learning online.

 “One of the major challenges has been transferring this practical component to online learning,” says Unitec programme co-ordinator and dog trainer Jo Thorne.
 “We’re used to giving our students a wide, open outdoor space to do their practical training with the dogs.
 Trying to replicate that in the confines of your living room seemed like an impossible task.”